Mobile Suit Gundam F91: Theme songs

+Reception

+In a NHK 2023 survey, respondents have rated F91 as the 18th most popular Gundam property.

 Legacy

 In production notes it was said that they would "certainly" continue with a sequel to Gundam F91, but a project for a continuation never materialized.
 Later on, however, Tomino was involved with the writing of the manga Mobile Suit Crossbone Gundam, which followed the film's events to a certain extent.

+Media

+Novels

-Tomino also wrote a two-part novelization that fleshed out more details of the story.
+Film director and writer Tomino wrote a two-part novelization that fleshed out more details of the story.

+Video games

+Gundam F91 has appeared in other games.
+The film was in Super Robot Wars II, III, EX, IV, F/Final, Alpha, Alpha 2, Compact, Impact, 64, X and X-Ω.